telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

             <td>n/a</td>
             <td>n/a</td>
             <td>Returns the selected predefined response.</td>
-            <td>Non-final</td>
+            <td>Final</td>
         </tr>
         <tr>
             <td><b>Return CONNECT Tunnel</b></td>
             <td>n/a</td>
             <td>n/a</td>
             <td>n/a</td>
             <td>This action should be used when you wish to test a URL, which will not be resolved by your DNS Server.
-The option is also reffered as "Accept all CONNECTs"</td>
+The option is also reffered as "Accept all CONNECTs".
+Incompatible with sessions snapshots (saved traffic).</td>
             <td>Final</td>
         </tr>
         <tr>